 Therapeutic massage, on the other hand, works the tension and kinks in the muscles and joints using gentle pressure.
 A beneficial side effect is that this helps to also relieve anxiety and stress while introducing pleasant sensations that override pain signals.
 Both methods are great because they not only ease the pain but also reduce strain and the risk of future injury.

 Using cold and/or heat.

 These classic go-to pain-relieving methods are still effective in easing certain types of chronic pain.
 Cold is known to relieve pain by decreasing inflammation and muscle spasms while speeding recovery.
 Heat, on the other hand, works by relaxing muscles and raising your pain threshold.
 You may have to use a homemade heat compress or cold pack several times a day over a range of days to get the full benefit.

 If that doesn’t do it, you can ask a physiotherapist or chiropractor for more modern methods of heat or cold treatment.
 These can better penetrate the tissues and muscles, to ease the pain.
 For instance, in cold laser therapy, a single wavelength of pure light is emitted and absorbed into the injured area, reducing inflammation and stimulating tissue repair.
 Another example is radiofrequency ablation where heat is used to reduce pain by inserting a needle near a problematic nerve and burning it using an electric current produced by radio waves.
 These methods can relieve pain in affected muscles for up to a year.

 Integrative medicine techniques.

 This includes yoga and tai chi, acupuncture, or mind-body techniques that are used to relieve pain by tapping into the mind-body connection.

 Yoga and tai chi, for example, use gentle repetitive movements to stretch and strengthen different muscle groups by strengthening the mind-body connection.
-These movements are quite effective for low back pain and arthritis.
+These movements are quite effective for lower back pain and arthritis.

 Mind-body techniques such as meditation and mindfulness, help you restore a sense of control over your body using breathing exercises and focusing your thoughts on the present moment.
 They alleviate pain by helping you calm your thoughts, leading to relaxation and reduced muscle tension.